tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * As always, the data needs to be scaled first.

-* First we'll create a shallow, 1 hidden layer network to accomplish the same task.
+* First we'll create a shallow, one hidden layer network to accomplish the same task.

 ```python
 # Define the model - shallow neural net